Trigger Point Injections

 Trigger point injections at Seaside Rheumatology and Wellness Center - Dr. Peter Lloyd

-With trigger point injections, we are targeting areas of irritation within the surrounding muscles, particularly arthritic joints or irritated nerves triggering the irritated muscles.
+With trigger point injections, essentially we are targeting areas of irritation within the muscles surrounding particularly arthritic joints or irritated nerves that are then triggering the irritated